domo141/ioiomxtx/README.md

 usually in companion with `ssh(1)`.

-As an alternative to `///` separator, "specially" formatted first argument can also ne used as a separator (`ioio.pl` contains built-in help for more information).
+As an alternative to `///` separator, "specially" formatted first argument can also be used as a separator (`ioio.pl` contains built-in help for more information).
 The following example use this alternative ('.' as a separator):

 ```